-- 31.1.
-Complaints regarding any aspects of the Behaviour Policy will be addressed under the OAT Complaints Policy. - 31.2.
+- a.
+Complaints regarding any aspects of the Behaviour Policy will be addressed under the OAT Complaints Policy. - b.
 Concerns about wrongdoing at OAT academies in relation to the behaviour policy, such as malpractice, mismanagement or breach of health and safety law or any other illegal or unethical act either on the part of management, the Governing Body or be fellow employees should be raised using the Whistleblowing Policy.